 - Tucker has been marathon-watching various shows on Netflix here, and his recent binge of Family Guy results in him looking like Brian the dog from this program.
 A picture of Brian appears again here opposite one of Tucker in an online quiz asking "Which celebrity do you look like?"

 - The title character from Bambi is seen in this comic enacting his famous falling-on-ice scene from the film.
-Turns out he's just a stand-in for Will, who is having a rough time walking on an icy surface complete with Symbol Swearing.
+Turns out he's just a stand-in for Will, who is having a rough time walking on an icy surface and producing copious amounts of Symbol Swearing as he does so.

 - Ziggy appears here, having been struck in the eye by an errant golf ball Will hits.